Santhoshk1983/DataStructures/README.md

-- 👋 Hi, I’m @Santhosh
+MyInfo
+{
+- Name: Santhosh
-- Reach out on: santhoshk.1983@gmail.com
+- Email: santhoshk.1983@gmail.com
+- Welcome Msg: 👋 Hi
+}

 <!---
 Santhoshk1983/Santhoshk1983 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.